deercreeklabs/f1-seller-client/shopper.md

 needs to wait until the F1 library is fully loaded before constructing the client and calling methods.

-The best way to do this is via the window.f1OnReadyCallback.
+The best way to do this is via the window.f1OnLoadedCallback.
 If this callback is defined, the client library will call it when it is done loading.
 The callback should accept a single response object as an argument.
 This object has two properties:
-* result: If the library loaded successfully, this property will contain the string 'F1 client is ready'.
+* result: If the library loaded successfully, this property will contain the string 'F1 library is loaded.'
 * error: If the library failed to load successfully, this property will contain an error object explaining the failure.

 Only one of these properties will be non-null.
 The application should check which property is set and respond accordingly.

-Note that the window.f1OnReadyCallback must be defined before the F1 script tag is loaded.
-Here is an example of proper loading and client construction using the window.f1OnReadyCallback:
+Note that the window.f1OnLoadedCallback must be defined before the F1 script tag is loaded.
+Here is an example of proper loading and client construction using the window.f1OnLoadedCallback:

 ```
 <script type="text/javascript">
-    window.f1OnReadyCallback = function(rsp) {
+    window.f1OnLoadedCallback = function(rsp) {
         if (rsp.error) {
             console.error('F1 script failed to load: %s', rsp.error);
         } else {